adrianhopebailie/web-monetization/explainer.md

 ### Auditing / Dashboard

 It must be possible for the user to get a summary of payments compiled by the browser.
-These should be broken down by origin of the websites paid and the provider making the payments, date and time [the payment provider notified the browser, or the browser despatched the payment?
+These should be broken down by origin of the websites paid and the provider making the payments, date and time [the payment provider notified the browser, or the browser dispatched the payment?
 Or both?] to allow the user to reconcile data from websites and providers about how much they have paid.

 It should also be possible to tell the browser NOT to pay a particular website any money.
-(Use case: web user needs to visit Monetized web site with unpalatable viewpoints etc and doesn't want to contribute financially.)
+(Use case: web user needs to visit a monetized web site with unpalatable viewpoints etc and doesn't want to contribute financially.)

 It should also be possible to tell the browser a list of sites which can optionally be paid more than usual sum.
-(Use case: web user visits favourite charity's website.)
+(Use case: web user visits favourite charity's website.) **Note:** For privacy reasons the provider does not know which site the user is visiting.

 ## Provider Interface

 The provider interface is not yet well defined.
 Coil's extension plays the role of both browser and provider therefore it doesn't explicitly define an interface that other providers might use to integrate with the browser.

 One proposal would be to leverage the Payment Handler API but this requires further exploration.
- - Payment Handlers are deployed as service workers which have a very specific lifecycle that may not be appropriate for providing an ongoing stream of micropayments.
+ - Payment Handlers are deployed as service workers which have a very specific life-cycle that may not be appropriate for providing an ongoing stream of micropayments.
  - The interaction between the website and the handler as defined by the current Payment Handler API is a single request/response exchange and doesn't currently allow for a stream-like interface.